EMUR/AccessoryTouchBarPackage/README.md

 <img src="https://i.imgur.com/apcT41o.gif" width="300px"/>

-> An Always one number pad view is useful when you are computing tasks that needs both letters and digits, making it faster to access both simultaneously
+> An Always one number pad view is useful when you are computing tasks that need both letters and digits, making it faster to access both simultaneously

 </br>
 </br>

 <img src="https://i.imgur.com/JSwBaWo.gif" width="300px"/>

-> Forgot what day is today? no problem, *Today's Date* is a convenient way of auto filling today's date with the format of your choice, making it just a bit faster than looking up and typing today's date.
+> Forgot what day is today? no problem, *Today's Date* is a convenient way of auto-filling today's date with the format of your choice, making it just a bit faster than looking up and typing today's date.

 </br>
 </br>

 <img src="https://i.imgur.com/QJUriYN.gif" width="300px"/>

 > If you have ever felt that it's hard for you to read or scroll through the content of a text field, maybe the text is too small? or the font is not clear?
 The *Zoom* functionality is perfect for that.
-It will zoom in the text of the label and will allow you to edit the content with a much more clarity.
+It will zoom in the text of the label and will allow you to edit the content with much more clarity.

 </br>
 </br>

 <img src="https://i.imgur.com/Nw77LRh.gif" width="300px"/>

 > When dealing with a lot of text, you might want to start over, the *Clear Field* will make that possible with a tap of a button.
-You will also have access to all of your favorite emojis as well as well as a quick formatting functionalities, like *Make First Character Capital*.
-Additionally, you can also hash the content of the text field to SHA256, SHA384, SHA512 and MD5, because why not :stuck_out_tongue:
+You will also have access to all of your favorite emojis as well as quick formatting functionality, like *Make First Character Capital*.
+Additionally, you can also hash the content of the text field to SHA256, SHA384, SHA512, and MD5, because why not :stuck_out_tongue:

 </br>
 </br>